BNAP-3D/PZEM-ESPHome/README.md

 # Using Multiple PZEM-004T Devices with a Single Pair of RX/TX Pins
 3 Phase Energy Monitoring using 3 PZEM 004-T and nodemcu (esp8266)

+### Most simple setup (No Resistor and No Diode mod required)

+_Using weemos d1 mini in this configuration is not recomended_

 This guide will help you set up multiple PZEM-004T devices using a single pair of RX and TX pins on a NodeMCU ESP8266 board.
 It uses ESPHome to communicate with the devices and send the data to Home Assistant.

 ### Prerequisites